 Canvassing of Councillors and Officers, or any attempts to influence the outcome of the grant application or process, is prohibited and will render an application ineligible.

 All events or activities held on Council Owned Spaces must comply with the Event Terms and Conditions.
-This includes obtaining relevant permits, completing relevant application forms and providing relevant event management plans.
+This includes obtaining relevant permits, completing relevant application forms, and providing relevant event management plans.
 More information can be found on the Rural City of Wangaratta website- Planning an event.

 All events or activities held on private land must comply with relevant requirements.
 A Planning permit may be required, in which case it must be obtained and complied with.